Sirikon/crosschat/README.md

-# go-tcpchat
+# CrossChat #
-Experiments with goroutines and TCP
+Experiments with Go, goroutines, TCP and WebSockets